A UNIQUE UNDERTAKING ON RESEARCH FOR FOREST-BASED MATERIALS

 Wallenberg Wood Science Center (WWSC) started in 2009 as an initiative by Knut and Alice Wallenberg Foundation, which invested SEK 450 million in a 10-year extensive effort to develop the research in Sweden within the area of new materials from the forest.
-By the end of 2017, KAW decided to continue its WWSC investment for another 10 years (2019-2028), this time with universities and industry as co-financiers.
+By the end of 2017, KAW decided to continue invest in WWSC for another 10 years (2019 – 2028), this time with universities and industry via Treesearch as co-financiers.

 WWSC - the starting point of Treesearch